kmch/IMMERSE/README.md

-# immerse
+# IMMERSE
-Immerse boundaries for finite-difference full-waveform modelling
+Immerse-boundary method for finite-difference full-waveform modelling.
+Implemented in Fortran90.